MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-ready-business.md

 [!INCLUDE [prod_short](includes/prod_short.md)] includes in-product tours and teaching tips that can help you get started.
 In the current version, there are tours for the steps in the **Get started** list and some of the most commonly used pages in the demonstration company, such as the **Sales Invoice** card page.

-For example, to see the teaching tip for the **Sales Invoice** card, choose link in the top left corner of the page where it says *Sales Invoice*.
+Teaching tips are short messages that inform, remind, or teach you about important and new capabilities that launch automatically when you open a page.
+For example, to see the teaching tip for the **Sales Invoice** card, choose the link in the top left corner of the page where it says *Sales Invoice*.
 This launches a callout with a short description of the page and what you can do there.
 If a tour exists for the page, a link invites you to take the tour.
+The *Learn more* link takes you to the product Help for the page.

 ## Role Center